-This recipe for Farmers Market Fried Rice makes use of all the beautiful veggies you may have in your fridge, CSA box or the colorful seasonal veggies you find at your local farmer’s market or local Asian Market.
-It’s simple, packed full of nutrients and vegan-adaptable.
+This recipe for Farmers Market Fried Rice makes use of all the beautiful veggies you may have in your fridge, CSA box or at your local farmer’s market or local Asian Market.
+This simple Veggie Fried Rice is packed full of nutrients and vegan-adaptable.
+Video!

 If you have meat-eaters and vegetarians/vegans both living under the same roof, it’s easy to add chicken or shrimp to some while keeping some vegan or vegetarian.

 How to make Veggie Fried Rice | 60-second video